 Overview

-A ruptured spleen is a serious medical emergency resulting from a tear in the surface of the spleen.
-Positioned just beneath the rib cage on the left side of the body, the spleen plays a vital role in immune function and blood filtration.
+A ruptured spleen is an urgent medical condition that occurs when there is a break in the surface of the spleen.
+Located just beneath the rib cage on the left side, the spleen plays a crucial role in fighting infection and removing old blood cells from the bloodstream.

 Symptoms